-Flooded lead, AGM, gel-cell, and maintenance free battery types are all approved for your outboard vessel.
-Typically a battery with a CCA between 680 -1150 and a reserve capacity of 160 minutes will work adequately with your engine.
+11. Flooded lead, AGM, gel-cell, and maintenance free battery types are all approved for your outboard vessel.

+Typically a battery similiar to a group 31 A with a CCA around 1260 and a reserve capacity of 195 minutes will work adequately with your outboard engine and equipment.